bs-community/awesome-minecraft/readme.md

 - [HMCL](https://github.com/huanghongxun/HMCL) - A powered Minecraft launcher that supports a lot of features.
 - [XMCL](https://github.com/Voxelum/x-minecraft-launcher) - X Minecraft Launcher (XMCL) is a modern Minecraft launcher that lets you manage your massive resources like modpacks, resource packs, mods and shader packs.
 - [Polymerium](https://github.com/d3ara1n/Polymerium) - 🐿️ A next-generation Minecraft instance manager that thinks differently about game management.
+- [Modrinth](https://modrinth.com/app) - Open source launcher that allows you to play your favorite mods, and keep them up to date, all in one neat little package.

 ## Development